ibloud/made-sick/README.md

 5. Creators can leave the directory without losing their identity or writing.
 6. Sponsorships and material relationships must be disclosed.

+## Contributing

+This covers proposing code, feature, or copy changes — for content moderation and profile disputes, see [GOVERNANCE.md](GOVERNANCE.md) instead.

+**Before opening a PR or issue:**

+1. Check it against the product test sentence in [PIXIE_HANDOFF.md](PIXIE_HANDOFF.md): *"PIXIE gently reminds me of a care action I chose, accepts the capacity I have today, and lets me stop without penalty."* If a proposed feature makes that sentence less true, it needs to be reworked before it's proposed, not after.
+2. Run the existing test suite (`npm install && node --test tests/`) and confirm it still passes.
+If your change touches `app.js` behavior, add a test for it in the same PR rather than after.
+3. No PR will be accepted that adds, even opt-in, any of: streaks, leaderboards, guilt/urgency/scarcity language, age-based defaults, capacity inferred from missed check-ins, or a default-on data-sharing/notification/tracking capability.
+This list isn't exhaustive — if a change moves data or attention toward the product and away from the person's own judgment, flag it in the PR description and expect it to be discussed, not merged quietly.
+4. Accessibility is acceptance criteria, not a follow-up task: keyboard operability, visible focus states, `aria-live` announcements for status changes, and WCAG 2.2 AA contrast/target-size apply to new UI the same as existing UI.
+5. Any change that adds a new data field, new third-party connection, or new consent screen should say plainly, in the PR description: what data it touches, why, and how a person leaves or deletes it.

+**Small fixes** (copy corrections, contrast/target-size tweaks, dependency bumps) can skip the full discussion above — just note in the PR which of the five points it doesn't apply to and why.

 ## Run locally

 Serve the repository with any static HTTP server, or open `index.html` directly.